 With a $65,000 loan from KREDA Corporation (now Community Futures), the Co-op purchases more modern equipment and plans a major renovation to increase retail space.

-In 1991, the Co-op realises it needs more space and decides to move to the other end of Baker Street (our current location), using two-thirds of the space it presently occupies.
+In 1991, the Co-op realises it needs more space and decides to move to the other end of Baker Street, occupying approximately 8,000 sq feet.
 A member loan campaign raises $100 000 dollars to realise the expansion.
 To share rental costs, the Co-op shares some of this new space with the Kootenay Baker.

-Kootenay Co-op expands into the space occupied by the Kootenay Baker in Spring 2001.
-The Kootenay Baker moves to its current location and changes its structure from sole-proprietorship to worker co-operative at that time.
+Kootenay Co-op expands into the space occupied by the Kootenay Baker in Spring 2001, adding another 4,000 square feet.
+The Kootenay Baker moves to its current location and changes its structure from sole-proprietorship to a worker co-operative

 Renovations to the office, basement and warehouse help ease the increasing pressure on space.